-Inside the backpack you can find a small pocket where you can store money etc.
+Inside the backpack, you can find a small pocket where you can store money etc.

-HMG Porter 4400 on our trip in Sarek National Park in Sweden.
+You can also see the HMG Porter 4400 on our trip in Sarek National Park in Sweden.

 Having a somewhat waterproof backpack and saving 1-2 kg on weight due to the lower weight of the Porter compared to regular backpack could be quite worth the investment.
 I am going to patch the holes in my backpack and then it should be fine for another 1-2 years.
-However, for multiple day trips or if you carry lots of gear (e.g. camera equipment or dry suite) I would rather pick the Porter 5400 over the 4400.
+However, for multiple-day trips or if you carry lots of gear (e.g. camera equipment or dry suite) I would rather pick the Porter 5400 over the 4400.

-Alternatively, if you don’t need the attachment points or the front stuff bag on the Porter and you need lots of space then you could also have a look at the Ortlieb X-Tremer XL which offers 113 liters volume and weights only 1150 grams.
+Alternatively, if you don’t need the attachment points or the front stuff bag on the Porter and you need lots of space then you could also have a look at the Ortlieb X-Tremer XL which offers 113 liters volume and weighs only 1150 grams.